ebritt07/spring-app-infra/README.md

 # ⛑️ Spring App Infra deployment 🛠️

 This project securely deploys the repo: https://github.com/ebritt07/spring-app using terraform
-- ✅ automatically **cleans your dev environment** each day in the morning, so you don't run up a bill!
-- ✅ runs security checks to make sure you are deploying infra safely, and doesn't use any secrets authenticating with AWS
-- ✅ comes with a starter infra pack of an s3 bucket and a lambda trigger

 If you'd like to fork your own version of the spring java app, and deploy to your own AWS Account here's how you can do it: